AdobeDocs/media-analytics.es-ES/help/sdk-implement/analytics-with-ott/track-app-states.md

 # Seguimiento de estados de aplicaciones{#track-app-states}

 Los estados son las distintas pantallas o vistas de su aplicación.
-Each time a new state is displayed in your application, you should send a `trackState` call.
-For example, when a user navigates from the home page to the video details screen, send a `trackState` call.
-Los estados suelen verse mediante un informe de ruta, y así se puede ver cuántos usuarios navegan por la aplicación y qué estados se ven más.
+Each time a new state is displayed in your application, you should send a  call. `trackState` For example, when a user navigates from the home page to the video details screen, send a  call. `trackState` Los estados suelen verse mediante un informe de ruta, y así se puede ver cuántos usuarios navegan por la aplicación y qué estados se ven más.

-## Llamadas trackstate
+## Llamadas trackState

-You typically call `trackState` each time the app loads a new screen.
+You typically call  each time the app loads a new screen.`trackState`

 ### Roku